jonkemp/gulp-useref/README.md

 ### useref.assets(options)

 Returns a stream with the concatenated asset files from the build blocks inside the HTML.

-Available options:
+#### options.searchPath

+Type: `String` or `Array`
+Default: `none`

-- `searchPath` - Specify the location to search for javascript/css files, relative to the current working directory.
+Specify the location to search for asset files, relative to the current working directory.
 Can be a string or array of strings.

 ### useref.restore()